rdf-pipeline/team-docs/Installation.md

 npm install -g grunt-cli
 ```
 ## 3. Install noflo-ui from the RDF Pipeline Framework
 Clone the noflo-ui repository and checkout the develop branch.
 Follow the instructions in the README.md to install the branch globally via npm link.
+See also [Troubleshooting](Troubleshooting.md).

 ```bash